 Bus 52 is a documentary film project led by five young people who are traveling the United States on a converted school bus.
 Their aim is to tell the stories of people and/or organizations who are having a positive impact in their communities.
 While they don't focus solely on what's being done to combat hunger here at home, the article in the Huffington Post focused on that subject in particular.
 And I have to say, it was nice to hear some positives for a change.

 Take the Generous Garden Project in South Carolina, for example.
 Local Bo Cable started an organic garden for the folks of Greenville after he saw a need in the area and after noticing that food banks had a dearth of fresh vegetables.
 "We just give it away," Cable says in the Bus 52 video.
 "No questions asked."

 There are a number of other projects highlighted like the free cafe for the needy run by student volunteers at The University of Kansas, or the urban farming project run by Nat Turner in the Lower Ninth Ward of New Orleans.
-All admirable, and all reminiscent of how Heifer is working to help achieve food security and grow agricultural jobs through our Seeds of Change initiative.
+All admirable, and all reminiscent of how Heifer is working to help achieve food security and grow agricultural jobs through our domestic projects.